FOOD FOR LIFE | Plant-Based Cooking & Nutrition Class

 Online Classes Are Convenient

-Due to COVID-19, all classes are taught online via Zoom.
+All classes are taught online via Zoom.
 Join from wherever you are!
-Use a tablet, laptop, or desktop computer for the best experience, though mobile phone also works.
+Use a tablet, laptop, or desktop computer for the best experience, though a mobile phone also works.

 Receive Class Information via Email